China by Bike

 Overnight: Hotel

-Day 3 : Zhoaqing To Fengkai (Little Guilin)
+Day 3 : Zhoaqing to Fengkai (Little Guilin)

 This morning we transfer by road out of the city to commence our cycle.
 Today’ s ride follows country roads, with very little traffic, to Fengkai.
 On the ride we will pass through quite a few villages, rice paddies and have the opportunity to engage with the locals.
 The afternoon ride is through hilly terrain where we encounter areas of lush forest.
 The area is famous for its karst formation hills and has several stalactite caves hence the nickname 'Little Guilin'.
 After a long days ride, we overnight in our comfortable hotel situated close to a peaceful park.